 Four things every employer needs to know about bank holidays

-If bank holiday admin – managing holiday requests, calculating annual leave and working out holiday pay – is giving you the bank holiday blues, here are four surprising things every employer should know.
+If bank holiday admin (managing holiday requests, calculating annual leave and working out holiday pay) is giving you the bank holiday blues, here are four surprising things every employer should know about bank holiday laws in employment.

 1. There’s no legal entitlement to bank holidays off